NeilJustice/ZenUnitAndMetalMock/README.md

 cd ..
 ./TestScripts/RunAllDebugTests.sh
 ```
-ZenUnit.h and MetalMock.h installed on Linux:
+ZenUnit.h and MetalMock.h as installed on Linux:

 ![ZenUnit.h and MetalMock.h installed on Linux](Screenshots/Linux/ZenUnitDotHAndMetalMockDotHInstalledOnLinux.png)